PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.short }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
 Overview of pathway enrichment workflow (II).</strong> This workflow uses a pair-wise comparison of the underlying gene expression to infer differences in pathways between two conditions (aka 'classes' or 'states').
-The three main steps of the involve (1) Processing RNA sequencing data to determine differential expression, (2) Identifying pathways from the genes that have a difference in expression and (3) Visualizing a simplified version of enriched pathways by grouping/eliminating redundant pathways.
+The three main steps involve (1) Processing RNA sequencing data to determine differential expression, (2) Identifying pathways from the differentially expressed genes and (3) Visualizing a simplified version of enriched pathways by grouping redundant pathways.
 </div>

 ## <a href="#goals" name="goals">II.
 Goals</a>

-To make the concepts in our workflow concrete, we use expression data from Best *et al.* (Best 2015) who compared blood platelets from healthy donors to those diagnosed with a malignancy towards a proof-of-principle for blood-based 'biopsies' that support cancer diagnosis.
+To make the concepts in our workflow concrete, we use expression data from Best *et al.* (Best 2015) who compared blood platelets from healthy donors to those diagnosed with a malignancy towards a proof-of-principle for blood-based cancer diagnosis.

 By then end of this discussion you should (Figure 2):